B.S. IN ACCOUNTING

 The Professional and Business Core” (24 credits) is comprised of six courses in the areas of taxation and two courses in business or accounting electives.
 The “Professional Electives” (6 credits) includes a selection of two courses from the areas of multi-state taxation, estates & trusts, seminar in taxation, and international taxation.
 A thesis elective is also available as an option.

 Admission to the Old Westbury M.S. is very selective and follows guidelines established by the Association to Advance Collegiate Schools of Business.
 Applicants must exhibit a proven track record in prior undergraduate and graduate studies.
-GMAT or GRE scores and letters of recommendation are also requirements for admission.
+GMAT scores and letters of recommendation are also requirements for admission.
 To learn more about graduate admissions, click here.

 Along with its degree-granting program, the Accounting Department offers a minor that affords students an opportunity to obtain a basic understanding of the financial language organizations use to communicate.
 It also provides supplemental business skills which the student can offer in the marketplace and broadens career opportunities, as well as provides a foundation for students planning to earn graduate business degrees.